-The aquifer is underlain to the east by volcanic basement rocks that outcrop forming Mount Camel.
+The lower shellbed aquifer typically forms the basal unit and is underlain by volcanic basement rocks that outcrop in the east forming Mount Camel.
 These rocks most likely extend at some depth across the subsurface of the Aupouri Peninsula together with greywacke, argillite and indurated conglomerate deposits of the same age.